What is a mantra? A mantra is a divine power encapsulated in a specific combination of sounds.

 The names of the deities invoked in the mantras such as Lord Shiva and Lord Rama carry different vibrations and appeal to different people.

 They are commonly called “Lord” or “Gods” and have various names and forms.
-But there is essentially only one God, Self, Source, Supreme Truth or Reality.
+But there is essentially only one God, Source, or Supreme Truth.
 All divine names and forms are Its innumerable manifestations.

 To make it easier to understand, think of how the one ‘you’ takes on different roles and clothes for different purposes.
 You remain the same whether you are being a parent, a motorist, an employee, a cook, a shopper, or a gardener.